hlascelles/karina_personal_website/_posts/kitchen/2012-05-04-potato-walnut-salad.md

 **Methods:**

 * Pre-heat the oven to 200C and roast the walnuts.
 * Start boiling baby potatoes.
-Add green beans on the same top, and remember to get them out with tongs once they are ready.
+Add green beans to the same pot, and remember to get them out with tongs once they are ready.
 * Prepare the dressing - handblender together roasted walnuts, roughly chopped red onion, mustard, vinegar, olive oil, water, salt and pepper.
 * Half or quarter tomatoes based on their size.
 * Chop potatoes and beans into bite size pieces.
 Mix them with the dressing.
 Add tomatoes and arugula and give it a final toss.